Workflows & Recipes

 • Caching.
 Hive deduplicates upstream calls, but keeping a 30-second local cache of get_price for frequently-polled pairs saves credits without degrading signal.

 • Backtesting.
-Run get_ohlc_range over a historical window to backtest the sizing and funding-adjusted leverage rules before deploying capital.
+Run get_coin_ohlc_range over a historical window to backtest the sizing and funding-adjusted leverage rules before deploying capital.

 • Alerts.
-Wire get_token_security into a cron task that checks every token in your allowlist daily -- tokens go malicious through owner proxy upgrades even after they were safe at entry.
+Wire get_token_security into a cron task that checks every token in your allowlist daily.
+Tokens can go malicious through owner proxy upgrades even after they were safe at entry.